BrendanCooney/devwear/README.md

 As a Shopper I can Easily enter my payment information so that I can checkout quickly with no hassles

-USER STORY: <Feel my personal and payment information is safe and secure>#19 As a Shopper I can capability so that ** I can onfidently provide the needed information to make a purchase **
+USER STORY: <Feel my personal and payment information is safe and secure>#19 As a Shopper I can feel secure so that ** I can confidently provide the needed information to make a purchase **